elastic/ansible-elastic-cloud-enterprise/README.md

 Ansible role for installing [Elastic Cloud Enterprise](https://www.elastic.co/products/ece) and preparing hosts for it.

-Please note that the ECE Ansible playbook is not officially supported by Elastic, but rather a community project.
+Please note that the ECE Ansible playbook is a community project supported by Elastic.
 Elastic welcomes all community contributions to the repository and will validate any changes on a best-effort basis.

 ## Requirements